About

 Impact:

-Earned coverage in CNN, The New York Times, MSNBC, Business Insider, Forbes, and dozens of local outlets.
+Earned media across CNN, MSNBC, The New York Times, and dozens of local outlets

 Impact: